nhsconnect/fgm-risk-indication-service/pages/overview/overview_priority_capabilities.md

 summary: A brief introduction to the priority FGM Service capabilities.
 ---

-FGM Service is initially focussing on delivering three main interoperability capabilities:
+FGM Service is initially focussing on delivering two main interoperability capabilities:

 <!--
 ![GP Connect Priority Capabilities](images/overview/priority_capabilities.png) -->

+# FGM View Only Capability #

+A ‘view only’ capability within local NHS systems and Spine Mini Service Providers (SMSP).
+This will allow fully integrated query and response access to national FGM risk information from local NHS systems and SMSP’s.

-## Query for patient FGM status
+## Query for patient FGM status ##

 The FGM client will construct a FHIR FGM query message and send it to the SPINE: